Nested Catalan tables and a recurrence relation in noncommutative quantum field theory: Chord diagrams with threads

 \section{Chord diagrams with threads}

 For uncovering the combinatorial structure of (\ref{e:rr}) it was extremely helpful for us to have a graphical presentation as diagrams of chords and threads.
 To every term of the expansion (\ref{expansion}) of an $N$-point function we associate a diagram as follows: \begin{dfnt}[diagrammatic presentation] Draw $N$ nodes on a circle, label them from $b_0$ to $b_{N-1}$.
-Draw a chord (below in green) between $b_r,b_s$ for every factor $G_{b_rb_s}$ in (\ref{expansion}) and a thread (below in orange for $t,u$ even, in blue for $t,u$ odd) between $b_t,b_u$ for every factor $\frac{1}{E_{b_t}-E_{b_u}}$.
+Draw a (grey solid) chord between $b_r,b_s$ for every factor $G_{b_rb_s}$ in (\ref{expansion}) and a (short-dashed for $t,u$ even, long-dashed for $t,u$ odd) thread between $b_t,b_u$ for every factor $\frac{1}{E_{b_t}-E_{b_u}}$.
 The convention $t<u$ is chosen so that the diagrams come with a sign. \end{dfnt}

-It was already known in \cite{Grosse:2012uv} that the chords do not cross each other (using cyclic invariance (\ref{e:rr_rot})) and the threads do not cross the chords (using (\ref{rfp})).
+It was already known in \cite{Grosse:2012uv} that the chords do not cross each other (using cyclic invariance (\ref{e:rr_rot})) and that the threads do not cross the chords (using (\ref{rfp})).
 But the combinatorial structure was not understood in \cite{Grosse:2012uv} and no algorithm for a canonical set of chord diagrams could be given.
-The present paper fills this gap.
+The present paper repairs this omission.

 The $N/2=k+1$ chords in such a diagram divide the circle into $k+2$ pockets.
 The pocket which contain the arc segment between the designated nodes $b_{0}$ and $b_{N-1}$ is by definition the root pocket $P_{0}$.
 Moving in the counter-clockwise direction, every time a new pocket is entered it is given the next number as index, as in Definition \ref{dfnt:CTG}.
 The tree of these $k+2$ pockets, connecting vertices if the pockets border each other, is the pocket tree.
 A pocket is called even (resp.\ odd) if its index is even (resp.\ odd).